SUSE/alp-test-env/README.md

 # Future Enhancements

 TODO:
+  * Fix SSH Key setup; config.ign.j2 templating approach has some limitations with regard to whitespace stripping, and file ownership.
+  * Add support for installing relevant required packages as part of the provisioning process.
   * Dynamically figure out latest Build or Snapshot image and download that, exposing via a generic symlink so that VM creation workflow can be agnostic of image version.
   * Finish off support for kvm_encrypted VM type.
   * After bringing up ALP VMs mount extra disks on specified mount points
-  * Install ansible container and use it to:
+  * Use ansible container to:
     * (re-)configure networking
     * setup Libvirt via container and bring up nested VMs.